tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Crewmate<br>

-The MadGuardians belong to the Impostors team, but they do not know who the Impostors are.<br>
+The MadGuardians belong to team Impostors, one type of Madmates.<br>
-The Impostors do not know who the they are too.<br>
-However, if they complete all of their own tasks, they will not be killed.<br>
-They can not kill, sabotage, and using vents.<br>
+Comoared with Madmates, MadGuardian cannot use vents, while they cannot be killed by Impostors after finishing all tasks.<br>

 #### Settings